 We fit our phenomenological model to the Schechter fit from JWST observed galaxies in \citet{harikane2025jwst} at redshifts 7, 8 and 10.
 The range of parameters within which they are allowed to vary is given in Table \ref{tab:fitpar}.
 We vary six parameters (3 $A$'s and 3 $B$'s, corresponding to each redshift $z = 7,8$ and 10) and an additional parameter in $b_{\delta z}$ (common to all redshifts) using Scipy's curvefit \citep{2020SciPy-NMeth}.
 The parameter values so obtained are shown in Table \ref{tab:fitpar}.
 The phenomenological fit and the Schechter fit from \citet{harikane2025jwst} are shown in Figure \ref{fig:dndm}, along with the $1\sigma$ variation on the Schechter fit.
 We use the $1\sigma$ values to calculate the reduced-$\chi^2$ for these three epochs.
 We find a $\chi^2_{\rm{red}} = 1.05, 1.04, 1.06 $ for our phenomenological fits at $z = 7, 8$ and $10$ respectively.

 This shows that a modification to the power spectrum can explain the high redshift observations of bright and massive galaxies by JWST.
 This points to a higher number of dark matter halos at high redshifts, which would challenge our understanding of structure formation and opens the window for small-scale phenomenological studies \citep{Joyce:2014kja,DelPopolo:2016emo,Tulin:2017ara,Bullock:2017xww,Sailer:2021yzm,Perivolaropoulos:2021jda,Abdalla:2022yfr,menci2022high,lovell2023extreme,maio2023jwst,Dolgov:2023ijt,huang2024high}. {If the modification in power spectrum is different from the $k^2$ dependence assumed in this analysis, it would affect the shape of the halo mass function ($dn / dM_h$), as well as the luminosity function ($\Phi$).
-But this formalism of connecting phenomenological models with high redshift observations would allow us to determine if any such variations are possible.
-We next turn to the aspect of probing any modifications in $\Lambda$CDM cosmology with a joint analysis of CMB lensing and patchy-kSZ signals.}
+But this formalism of connecting phenomenological models with high redshift observations would allow us to determine if any such variations are possible.} We next turn to the aspect of probing any modifications in $\Lambda$CDM cosmology with a joint analysis of CMB lensing and patchy-kSZ signals.

-\section{Joint Analysis using CMB lensing and patchy-kSZ}
+\section{Joint Analysis using CMB Lensing and Patchy-kSZ}

-The patchy-kSZ contribution to the CMB power spectrum depends on both the electron density bias parameter $b_{e}$ and the dark matter power spectrum modification $b_{\delta}$, since it arises from galaxy evolution dynamics, the ionization process, and the underlying matter density fluctuations, which affect both the electron density and velocity fields.
-The lensing potential depends on $b_{\delta}$, reflecting its sensitivity to the total matter distribution in the universe. {The electron density bias $b_e$ is an overall integrated estimate of the astrophysical contribution to the patchy-kSZ signal across the duration of reionization \citep{paul2021inevitable}.
-The variation of $b_e$ across different multipoles will be able to map the patchiness in ionization fraction at different scales and redshifts, via the Limber approximation ($k\chi(z) \approx \ell + 1/2$).
-The ionization fraction ($x_e$) depends on the rate of ionizations, which increases with the ionization efficiency ($\xi_{\rm{ion}}$) and the UV luminosity function ($\Phi(M_{UV})$) (see Equs. \eqref{eq:xe} \& \eqref{eq:dniondt} ).
-Greater patchiness in the ionization fraction increases the electron density bias $b_e$.
-Consequently, higher UV luminosities are correlated with higher values of $b_e$.
+The patchy-kSZ contribution to the CMB power spectrum depends on both the electron density bias $b_e$ and the dark matter power spectrum modification $b_{\delta}$, since it arises from galaxy evolution, ionization, and underlying matter fluctuations that shape electron density and velocity fields.
+The lensing potential depends only on $b_{\delta}$, tracing the total matter distribution.
+The parameter $b_e$ represents the integrated astrophysical contribution to the patchy-kSZ signal across reionization \citep{paul2021inevitable}.
+Its variation across multipoles reflects the patchiness in the ionization fraction $x_e$, which increases with the ionization efficiency and the UV luminosity function $\Phi(M_{UV})$ (see Sec. \ref{sec:jwst}).
+Greater patchiness and higher UV luminosities lead to larger $b_e$ values.